How one start-up is aiming to revolutionize language learning by combining augmented reality with gamification in 5-minute Drops.

 Drops is currently available for iOS mobile devices through the App Store as well as on Android through Google Play.

 After writing this review, I spent a lot of time trying out Drops and I loved it so much I decided to join the Drops family.
 I am excited to announce that I am now working with them as their Resident Polyglot.
+If you’d like to see how my learning with the app went, you can see how I used Drops to learn Hungarian.

 What about you?